pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ### Validation

-Please refer to the `Installation validation` document located in the [customer resource documents](https://api.pryv.com/customer-resources/#documents) to validate that your Pryv.io platform is up and running.
+Please refer to the [installation validation](https://api.pryv.com/customer-resources/platform-validation/) document located in the [customer resources documents](https://api.pryv.com/customer-resources/) to validate that your Pryv.io platform is up and running.

 ### Admin panel